Diversity Makes a Difference

-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this college appears to attract a majority of older students.
-At Azusa Pacific University College, 4.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Azusa Pacific University College #1,263 in the nation for student age diversity.
+At Azusa Pacific University College, 4.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Azusa Pacific University College #1,962 in the nation for student age diversity.

 Explore Age Diversity at Azusa Pacific University College

-Analyze the age range of Azusa Pacific University College undergraduates with the following chart.
+Analyze the age range of Azusa Pacific University College students with the following chart.

 Questions About Diversity